WilliamWFLee/mcimage/README.rst

 mcimage
 ===============

-A tool written in Python for producing a Minecraft function file ``.mcfunction`` for map pixel art.
+A tool written in Python for producing Minecraft function files for map pixel art.

 Requirements
 ------------